openvinotoolkit/open_model_zoo/models/public/faster_rcnn_resnet101_coco/faster_rcnn_resnet101_coco.md

-# faster_rcnn_inception_resnet_v2_atrous_coco
+# faster_rcnn_resnet101_coco

 ## Use Case and High-Level Description

-Faster R-CNN with Inception Resnet v2 Atrous version.
+Faster R-CNN Resnet-101 model.
 Used for object detection.
 For details see [paper](https://arxiv.org/pdf/1801.04381.pdf).

 ## Example